RHOBH Alum Opens up About Conversation She Had With Production Before Her Departure

 According to Minkoff, production wanted her to “embellish [her] life in a way that felt unnatural” for season 14 because she did not have much personal drama.
 Minkoff said she did not want to go forward with the proposed embellished storyline as it was “so inauthentic to [her].”

-Minkoff also clarified that she did not want to share all the details of the conversation with RHOBH producers because she “feel[s] very grateful for the show.”
+Minkoff also clarified that she did not want to share all the details of her conversation with production because she “feel[s] very grateful for the show.”

 Crystal Kung Minkoff Discussed Her RHOBH Exit in June 2024

 During an appearance on a June 2024 episode of Jeff Lewis’ radio show, “Jeff Lewis Live,” Minkoff spoke about her exit from RHOBH.
-She said that she believed leaving the series “was a good decision.”
-She also suggested that filming RHOBH season 14 would have negatively impacted her dynamic with her family.
+She suggested that filming RHOBH season 14 would have negatively impacted her dynamic with her family.

 “I think, for me, my family is the most important and more important than any job I could have.
 The show is tough.
 It reveals a lot.
 And you know, I just want to be protective of my family, my kids.
 And that’s all,” said Minkoff to Lewis.